sony/nmos-cpp/Documents/Authorization.md

 # Authorization in nmos-cpp

 Authorization in nmos-cpp is based on the IS-10 / BCP-003-02 specifications, which are themselves based on _OAuth 2.0_.
 Authorization allows NMOS Nodes and Registries to protect APIs by limiting their access by third-party applications.

-Third-party applications might include Broadcast Controllers, which queries the Registry via the IS-04 API and handles connections to nodes via the IS-05 API.
-NMOS Nodes also act as a third-party to the Registry when performing IS-04 node registrations.
+Third-party applications might include Broadcast Controllers and other Nodes accessing NMOS APIs such as IS-04 and IS-05.

 ## Overview

 A client such as a Broadcast Controller provides credentials to the Authorization Server.
-The Authorization Server grants the required access token(s) to the Controller for accessing the protected APIs on the NMOS Node.
-The Node will verify that the access token has the level of the access rights required, and if successfully verified will allow access to the API.
+The Authorization Server grants the required access token(s) to the Controller for accessing protected APIs on NMOS Node(s).
+A Node will verify that the access token has the necessary access rights, and once successfully verified will allow access to that API.

 The access token is time-limited, and must be refreshed before it expires.
 It is recommended to attempt to refresh the token at least 15 seconds before its expiry, or at the half-life of the access token.